IanFinlayson/exploring-cs/chapter04.md

 ------------------------------------------------------------------------

-To read in a float from the user, we can\'t just use the `input` function.
+To read in a float from the user, we can't just use the `input` function.
 This always gives us a string, even if the user types in a number.
 You can see this in the following shell example, where we read in a variable and then check its type.
 The `type` function returns the